 Google Home and Chromecast Audio are a match made in heaven.
 Just use the Google Home app to group Home and any Chromecast Audio devices that you may have and you can verbally start your music just by asking Google Home.
 For instance I created a group called “Home” with the Google Home device and my Bose radio with the Chromecast Audio dongle.
 Then I said “Hey Google Play happy music on Home.”
 She quickly complied playing the music on both the Google Home and the Bose radio.

 There is only one caveat.
 Currently you can only group Google Home and Chromecast Audio devices.
 You cannot add a Chromecast device to that group.
 That is unfortunate because many of us have sound bars and/or speaker systems attached to our TVs.
 Hint to Google: I would love to be able to play that coordinate the music played through the Chromecast TV device with my Google Home and Chromecast Audio devices.
 That would truly give me a whole house audio solution.
 Hopefully Google is working on adding that capability.

-The Chromecast Audio device sells for $35.
+The Chromecast Audio device sells.
 The basic Chromecast device that streams audio and video is available for the same price.
 There is one drawback when using it for listening.
 The Chromecast works only through an HDMI port so have to run it through your television or other HDMI-capable device.
 The Chromecast Audio works with a wide range of audio systems, especially older systems that don’t have HDMI ports.